Platform Guide

 Market Context

-These pages explain where leadership is rotating, where flows are concentrating, and how the tape is behaving beneath the surface.
+These pages explain where leadership is rotating, which themes are active, where flows are concentrating, and how the tape is behaving beneath the surface.

 Relative Rotation